 Sue Goley, Instructor

 A graduate of Animal Behavior College, Sue has been teaching classes through the MSPCA dog training program since 2008.
 She describes her work as extremely fun and rewarding, helping people learn how to effectively communicate with their dogs using positive reinforcement.
+She attended Karen Pryor's Clicker Training Expos in 2006 and 2010 and has taken several clicker training workshops to further her education.
+She attended Pia Silvani's Professional Teacher Training program in 2010.
 Sue has grown up around dogs all her life and owns a Labrador retriever named River.
 Sue teaches Basic Manners and Better Manners classes.

 Melissa Zilembo, CPDT-KA, Senior Instructor

-Melissa is a 2004 graduate of the Animal Behavior College.
+Melissa joined the MSPCA dog training program in 2004, after completing the Animal Behavior College program.
 In 2007 she completed both Dogs of Course Instructor Training Courses: Teaching & Training and Consulting & Problem Solving.
-She has assisted and trained under some of the top Clicker Trainers in the industry.
-She credits these experiences with improving her training and coaching skills, as well as her ability to plan, coordinate and manage group classes.
-Melissa is a Certified Pet Dog Trainer, Knowledge Assessed, a certification which requires her to continue her education by attending seminars and workshops regularly.
-Melissa is a Mentor Trainer for Catch Canine Trainers Academy.
-Her other experiences include: working as Head Trainer at a local dog daycare, coordinating dog playgroups, dog grooming and owning and operating her own pet sitting business.
+She has assisted and trained under some of the top Clicker Trainers in the industry and credits these experiences with improving her training and coaching skills, as well as her ability to plan, coordinate and manage group classes.
+Melissa is a Certified Pet Dog Trainer, a certification which requires her to continue her education by attending seminars and workshops regularly.
+Melissa is currently a Mentor Trainer for Catch Canine Trainers Academy.
+Her other experience includes: working as Head Trainer at a local dog daycare, coordinating dog playgroups, dog grooming and owning/operating her own pet sitting business.
 Melissa has been a certified American Kennel Club Canine Good Citizen Evaluator since 2006.
-In 2012, she became an America Federation of Aviculture Certified Avicuturalist, and is a founding member of SOAR Birds, an organization which supports and assists adopters of shelter and rescue birds.
+In 2012, she became an American Federation of Aviculture Certified Avicuturalist, and is a coordinator for SOAR Birds, an organization which supports and assists adopters of shelter and rescue birds.